 The space here is 25 by 12 feet with sloped 15 foot ceilings, wood floors, with another 10 x 10 x 8 space attached (which amazingly looks exactly like a kitchen - but don't be fooled, it's just marketing hype), forming an L shape.
 I have the usual treatment, a few polys (I dig polys), broadband absorption (some people call them "bass traps".
 They are NOT bass traps.
 Misleading label.
 But that's another discussion).
 There are three isolation rooms for amps if we need them, as well as a little tracking control room.
 Mixing is done in the main tracking room with a bit of moving stuff around.

 The area is very quiet, and comfortable.

 My setup is a full 24/96 Digital Audio Workstation (usually called a 'DAW').
 In layman's terms; a computer that is used to record and process music.
+16 tracks in, 16 out.
+Most of the outs are headphone and playback feeds, with 2 dedicated reamp feeds.
+(The project can have as many tracks as the computer can handle, which is a lot.
+Though I try to keep things tidy.)
 My gear is there on the left, although between you and me, I have found that the idiot setting up the gear has a lot more to do with the final sound than the gear itself.
 But I do like nice mics and pres, and they make my job much easier, so I try to focus on having enough good mics, rather than a whole lot of crappy ones.
 But my mic list is the most fluid of all my gear lists.
 Dang internet.